The 11 Best Museums In Sydney

 The museum is situated in The Rocks area of Sydney overlooking Circular Quay with great views of the Sydney Harbour Bridge and Opera House.
-The views can be enjoyed while enjoying a delicious breakfast or lunch in MCA Cafe before or after enjoying all that mind-blowing art.
+The views can be enjoyed while enjoying a delicious breakfast or brunch in MCA Cafe before or after enjoying all that mind-blowing art.

 Hours: Tuesday to Sunday 10 am - 5 pm, Fridays until 9 pm

 Location: 140 George St, The Rocks, New South Wales

 One of the most emotional museums in Australia, the Sydney Jewish Museum tells the history of not only the Holocaust but of Jewish history and culture in Australia.
 The Museum is located in the historic Maccabean Hall which was originally built to honor the South Wales Jews who served in World War I.